“I’m so glad you didn’t agree to a dog,” said Lupita as she kissed Ryan on the cheek. “With everything coming up for us, there’s just no way.”

 “It’s your paintings,” said Lupita.
 “Some really important people in the art world have noticed you, and it will just be a matter of time before your work is hanging here in this gallery.”

 Lupita’s hard sell seemed to win Maggie over.
 She was flattered and decided she liked Lupita.
 “It’s not just paintings I do, you know.
 I also really love street art?”

 “You do?
 What a coincidence,” said Lupita, pretending to be surprised.
 “I have a protest scheduled tonight for my political cause, any chance you would agree to help me paint a political mural beforehand?
-We can even rope Aspen in.
+We can even rope Juniper in.
 I’m sure she’d love to help with my protest and your art.”

 “I love that idea!
 And I see the perfect spot over there near the food stalls,” said Maggie.

 The three women got to work on Lupita’s protest mural.
 They talked and laughed and got to know each other while they worked.

 Soon they were done, and Lupita was ready to start the night’s protest.
 As she was ramping up her chants, Maggie looked at Juniper and smiled.
 “I know this night wasn’t as spontaneous as it felt,” she said, “but I appreciate you trying to make me feel included with your new friends.
 Lupita is a lot of fun.”

 “I don’t know what you’re talking about babe,” said Juniper coyly.
 “But I want you to know I’ll happily include you whenever I can.
 You’re my whole world, honey.
 So, we can join this protest or we can head home to bed, which would you prefer?”

 “I think we’ve done our civic duty with this mural,” said Maggie, “let’s get to bed.”